MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 > [!IMPORTANT]
 > Azure Information Protection analytics will be deprecated on September 30, 2022, together with the scanner's network discovery capabilities.
 >
 > Starting March 1, 2022, new customers are no longer onboarded to Azure Information Protection analytics.
-Therefore, starting March 1, 2022, network discovery is available only for existing customers with Azure Information Protection analytics already configured.
+For this reason, starting March 1, 2022, network discovery is available only for existing customers with Azure Information Protection analytics already configured.
 >
 > For more information, see our [TechCommunity blog post](placeholder).